 decisions-- the outcome of choices of narrative voice, characterization, setting and other dramatic considerations an author must make when composing a story; the courses of action a character in a story must take after being boxed in an emotional corner or when planning a strategy to achieve a goal.

 Writers are sometimes overwhelmed with decisions, causing their literary agents and/or publishers no end of concerns.
-It might be argued with some measure of success that writers who are comfortable with their characters are less likely to get maximum performance from them while writers who are uncomfortable with their characters and reach within themselves for extra measures of empathy and restraint are more apt to produce iconic characters (See) who remain in the reader's memory long after the very details of their particular story are forgotten.
+It might be argued with some measure of success that writers who are comfortable with their characters are less likely to get maximum performance from them.
+But writers who are uncomfortable with their characters and reach within themselves for extra measures of empathy and restraint are more apt to produce iconic characters (See) who remain in the reader's memory, long after the very details of their particular story are forgotten.